dougmalcolm/pinball/README.md

 **While Age Started, Total Events, and Years Active have an undeniable correlation with skill level, they don't come close to capturing the full picture of what makes a great pinball player.**

 I suspect what truly leads to pinball greatness is not so easily quantifiable.
-So I want to hear from you; What do you think makes a great pinball player?
+So I want to hear from you; what do you think makes a great pinball player?
 If you have experience playing pinball, please fill out this [Google Forms survey](https://forms.gle/APDzK8DGoZY6wsNf9) and share your opinion.
 With enough responses I may be able to perform a qualitative analysis.

 ---